Steckschwein/steckschwein.github.io/content/post/2024/03/V9958_yjk_mode.md

 ```
 R0..R3 are the R component of the 4 adjacent pixels which we read from the ppm file beforehand.
 In R0..R3, G0..G3 and B0..B3 we store the 5 higher Bits of the RGB value from the ppm file only.
 This is because the Y0..Y3 values are also just 5 Bits wide.
 Just to mention it, for the entire calculation we only require the 8 Bit range.
 This fits perfectly to our CPU, we never overflow (carry) and thus can avoid using expensive 16Bit values.

 As can be seen in the code, we also add #2 to the sum of the R0..R3 components.
-This is for "rounding up", cause if we divide by 4, which is simply 2 shifts right (LSR) on 6502.
-But we'll lose the fraction.
+This is for "rounding up", cause if we divide by 4, which is simply 2 shifts right (LSR) on 6502, we'll otherwise lose the fraction.
 To avoid this we round up by using the fact that

 ```
   round(A/B) = (A + (B/2)) / B